ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/exporter.md

 ##### uVision

-The `dname` (device name) field on line 156 directly corresponds to that in the uVision5 IDE Target Selection window. [`tools/export/uvision/uvision.tmpl`](https://github.com/ARMmbed/mbed-os/blob/master/tools/export/uvision/uvision.tmpl#L15) uses target information from these packs to generate valid uVision5 projects.
+The `dname` (device name) field on line 156 directly corresponds to that in the uVision5 IDE Target Selection window. <a href="https://github.com/ARMmbed/mbed-os/blob/master/tools/export/uvision/uvision.tmpl#L15" target="_blank">`tools/export/uvision/uvision.tmpl`</a> uses target information from these packs to generate valid uVision5 projects.
 If the program cannot find the device name, we use a generic Arm CPU target in uVision5.

 ##### IAR

-[`tools/export/iar/iar_definitions.json`](https://github.com/ARMmbed/mbed-os/blob/master/tools/export/iar/iar_definitions.json) uses this device name to store information necessary to set the target in an IAR project.
+<a href="https://github.com/ARMmbed/mbed-os/blob/master/tools/export/iar/iar_definitions.json" target="_blank">`tools/export/iar/iar_definitions.json`</a> uses this device name to store information necessary to set the target in an IAR project.

 ##### Updating index.json